gbansal2/CarND-Path-Planning-Project/model-documentation.md

 6. All the cars in neighboring lane that we are intending to switch too has to satisfy the requirement in #5 above.

-7. Finally, if too_close is true, but there are no cars in neighboring lanes, it is again to switch lane (loop beginning line #173).
+7. Finally, if too_close is true, but there are no cars in neighboring lanes, it is again ok to switch lane (loop beginning line #173).

 8. If too_close is true, decrement ref_val by 0.224, and if ref_val is lower than 49.5 miles/hour, increment